kslazykv/task/README.md

 # CHOOOSE

-#### The following repository presents my solution to the task given by CHOOOSE.
+#### The following repository contains my solution to the task given by CHOOOSE.
+The purpose of this task was to create a responsive layout with card elements.
+Depending on the json file, corresponding number of cards should be fetched together with all the neccessary information (title, CO2 emission, number of stars, etc.).

+## Instructions

-In order to run the project:
+In order to run my project:
 1. Clone the repository using:
 ### `git clone https://github.com/kslazykv/task-chooose.git`